 Joining SIFE (Enactus) was probably one of the best things I did at Breech.
-Working with other teammates toward a common goal while helping the community was exiting.
+Working with other teammates toward a common goal while helping the community was exciting.
 The lessons I learned at SIFE (Enactus) helped me during my transition between the academic and the professional world.

 Were there any specific courses or areas of study that were especially useful to you?

 The combination of my three majors gave me a well-rounded education.
 In addition to graduate from Breech you must complete a certain number of internship hours.
 I completed two-summer internship during my college years.
 These real world experiences truly allowed me to determine what career path I wanted to follow after graduation.

 Do you have any favorite memories inside the Breech building?